AimanCheong/MCTE_4342_Embedded_System_Design/README.md

 Go to:

-	>> "Weekly Assessment and Exercise" 	>> for weekly assesment based on lecture slides.
+	>> Weekly Assessments and Exercise 	>> for weekly assesment based on lecture slides.

 	>> Project 				>> for updates regarding project